l0rdcafe/vue-spotifind/README.md

 # vue-spotifind

 Vue.js SpotiFind application using OAuth Spotify sign in to fetch information about currently playing session and annotations from Rap Genius API.
 Bootstrapped with `vue-cli@3.0.5`.
+Link [here.](https://vue-spotifind.surge.sh/)